City riding guide

 For Buffalo bike routes, start with Fuhrmann Boulevard Sidepath, Jesse Kregal Pathway, and Shoreline Trail (Buffalo).
 This guide highlights named corridors with route profiles, map links, and e-bike class notes in the route cards.

-Where to Ride E-Bikes in Buffalo, New York (Routes & Maps)
+Where to ride e-bikes in Buffalo, New York

-State trail-access baseline: Can you ride an e-bike on trails in New York?
 Class 1-2: Yes.
 Class 3: Local restrictions apply.
-In New York, Class 1 and Class 2 e-bikes are commonly allowed anywhere bicycles are allowed, including many multi-use pa...
+In New York, Class 1 and Class 2 e-bikes are commonly allowed anywhere bicycles are allowed, including many mul...

 Fuhrmann Boulevard Sidepath